-Not developing a mobile friendly web design prevents you from getting more organic traffic.
+Not developing a mobile-friendly web design prevents you from getting more organic traffic.
 If your website is not optimized, you can lose some potential sales and customers.
 It is a must to optimize your content and website.
-This plays a huge role in getting more SEO traffic for both, long and short term.
+This plays a huge role in getting more SEO traffic for both, the long and short term.
 And also helps with the conversion rate, as a certain amount of traffic will bounce.
-By making a mobile friendly web design, it becomes possible for users to easily navigate and read from smaller screens.
+By making a mobile-friendly web design, it becomes possible for users to easily navigate and read from smaller screens.

 When it comes to choosing a theme or layout for your website, one needs to be picky.
 This one small decision describes the whole look of your site.
-To avoid all the chaos, it’s best to consider using a mobile friendly responsive web design.
-For an elaborated description of Responsive Web Design, read our latest blog.
+To avoid all the chaos, it’s best to consider using a mobile-friendly responsive web design.
+For an elaborate description of Responsive Web Design.

-To include the viewport meta tag, here is what you need to:
+To include the viewport meta tag, here is what you need to do:

 Get rid of any unnecessary content as it takes more space.
-By simplifying the content of your site, it enhances and improves usability on mobile friendly website.
+Simplifying the content of your site, enhances and improves usability on a mobile-friendly website.
 Create an easy-to-access site that helps the users navigate easily.
 Mobile phone users want to scroll quickly, so go easy on the text.
-A majority of sites when accessed through a smartphone have less content as compared to desktop.
+A majority of sites when accessed through a smartphone have less content as compared to a desktop.
 The web content isn’t as rich as it is on the desktop.
-Try minimizing the amount of your text to get rid of any clutter on the mobile friendly site.
+Try minimizing the amount of your text to get rid of any clutter on the mobile-friendly site.

 You have to maximize what you are getting out of your website.
 On a desktop, a Navbar can be helpful.
 As it makes it easy to access the pages of a site.
 But when it comes to mobile phones, it’s best to drop the idea of Navbar.
 The amount of space a Navbar takes can be used for images, text, or any other useful content.

 As stated by the CEO of an application design and development company, A clean and focused design can go a long way.
 There is no doubt about that.
 The main reason behind a mobile search is to find answers instantly.
 As there is no point otherwise.
-Every business should opt for a quick and simple mobile friendly design.
-To keep in mind, you only get a few seconds to convey your identity as a company.
+Every business should opt for a quick and simple mobile-friendly design.
+Keep in mind, you only get a few seconds to convey your identity as a company.
 Every single detail should be clear and impactful.

-To design a mobile friendly web design, you have to let go of the idea of adding fancy design elements.
-Excessive use of graphics, video, content, and others may also result in delay loading your site.
+To design a mobile-friendly web design, you have to let go of the idea of adding fancy design elements.
+Excessive use of graphics, video, content, and others may also result in delayed loading of your site.
 Use smaller byte-size images or videos.
-Try keeping the content on the desktop and mobile friendly versions almost the same.
+Try keeping the content on the desktop and mobile-friendly versions almost the same.
 As it will be the first thing Google crawls on.

-A viewer is more likely not to stay long on a site if he/she has to zoom.
+A viewer is more likely not to stay long on a site if he/she has to zoom in.
 It becomes hard to consume the content and use the website.
 The ideal font size for a mobile browser should be anything more than 14px.
 Though it may seem bigger to some people.
 But this way, reading the content becomes easier.
-A user should never have to zoom in, scroll left or right to read something on mobile friendly site.
+A user should never have to zoom in, or scroll left or right to read something on a mobile-friendly site.

 Do you like waiting for a website to load?
 Pretty sure no one does.
 According to a study, 47% of viewers expect a site to load in a maximum of 2 seconds.
-More interestingly, 47% of viewers leave the site if the loading takes any more than 3 seconds, It is very important to have mobile friendly and fast loading website.
+More interestingly, 47% of viewers leave the site if the loading takes any more than 3 seconds, It is very important to have a mobile-friendly and fast-loading website.

 On a desktop, it is easier to click these buttons or icons with the help of a mouse.
 But in a thumb-friendly web design, their size really matters.
 You have to make sure that a user can actually click the button.
 It’s important to make large buttons or icons for the customer’s convenience.
 And to be thoughtful about their placement.
 So that it doesn’t create another annoyance for the user i.e., pressing one button when you are trying to select another.

 Mobile browsers don’t support popups, refreshers, or flash.
-In the mobile friendly version, these constant interruptions become annoying.
-You can lose a potential customer by these irrelevant popups.
+In the mobile-friendly version, these constant interruptions become annoying.
+You can lose a potential customer through these irrelevant popups.
 They make the whole user experience frustrating.
-The visitors see pops up that takes up the whole screen, which eventually results in them clicking out.
+The visitors see pops up that take up the whole screen, which eventually results in them clicking out.

 A search option makes the whole process of finding, a lot easier on websites.
 Whether you are an eCommerce platform or a food company or even a new startup.
 No matter what the customer is looking for.
-Instead of finding and scrolling on the site, you can just search it on mobile friendly website.
+Instead of finding and scrolling on the site, you can just search for it on a mobile-friendly website.

 No matter how simple your website is.
 Some people may still face an issue.
 This can become a little frustrating to some.
 Even worse if they face difficulty in contacting you.
 The key is to be able to resolve these issues effectively and quickly.
 Make sure your customer support team is active and listening.
 While providing instant solutions to the consumer.
 Try minimizing the waiting time as much as you can.
 It’s best to mention multiple resources where a customer can contact you.
 So that they can choose according to their own convenience.
 For easy access, you can create links that lend them direct to the page.

 Have you ever visited a site where you just can’t find their contact information?
-If yes, what was your response towards it?
+If yes, what was your response to it?
 Pretty sure, you were annoyed.
 And it makes complete sense.
 The same happens to every other customer.
-When developing a mobile friendly website, it’s important to make sure your contact information is visible to a viewer’s eye.
+When developing a mobile-friendly website, it’s important to make sure your contact information is visible to a viewer eye.
 A customer should not face difficulty in looking for your information.

-If your site relies on sales, or contacting is an important touchpoint for your business.
+If your site relies on sales, contracting is an important touchpoint for your business.
 The best thing you can do is to make “contacting you” easy.
 Turn any source of contact, into a clickable link.
 Including numbers, emails, and social media accounts.

-It is a known fact how difficult it is to input text on mobile friendly web pages.
-Also, if a site is asking to fill different forms by a user, it is not an effective way of approaching.
+It is a known fact how difficult it is to input text on mobile-friendly web pages.
+Also, if a site is asked to fill out different forms by a user, it is not an effective way of approaching it.
 If possible, try minimizing form fields.
 Take advantage of the technology to enhance usability.
 Such as, instead of asking a user their location, use GPS, only if accessible.